 Remote Streaming Program

-Streamed via Stretch Internet at www.cwpatv.com, all CWPA regular season broadcasts – including the remote streaming/single camera broadcast program – will now be presented free of charge courtesy of KAP7 and the CWPA.
+Streamed via Stretch Internet at www.cwpatv.com, all CWPA regular season/division championship tournament broadcasts – including the remote streaming/single camera broadcast program – will be presented free of charge courtesy of KAP7 and the CWPA.

 Fans should be aware that the streaming schedule is tentative at this time as additional sites may be added throughout the season.
 Due to the fluid nature of streaming opportunities, fans are asked to check back weekly to see which sites/ games will be streamed and if the scheduled stream will occur.
 The CWPA will continue to work with the host sites listed to ensure logistics are corrected leading up to the scheduled event to provide the optimal viewing experience.